 Diagonals aren’t the most talked-about compositional element out there, but they play a key role in creating dynamic, focused images.

 That’s why I recommend using them whenever you can.
 Just experiment with positioning tilted lines at different edges of the frame as well as toward the middle, and see how your images turn out!

 Diagonals refer to slanted lines in an image.
 They’re a fantastic composition element, so I recommend you use them whenever possible!

 Should you use diagonals or the rule of thirds?

 You can use either one, though you can also use both diagonals and the rule of thirds together to create ultra-powerful shots!

 Should you use diagonals or triangles in photography?

-Diagonals are naturally a part of triangles, so diagonals and triangles go very well together.
-While it’s true that diagonals work well on their own, you can also create triangles out of your diagonals, and get some amazing shots that way!
+Diagonals are naturally a part of triangles, so the two elements go very well together.
+While it’s true that diagonals work well on their own, you can also create triangles out of your diagonals!

 Why are diagonals good for photography?

 Diagonals are great for photography because they move the eye through the frame, and this movement helps the viewer engage with the photos.